New Summer Safety Tips for Sunburn, Bug Bites, and More

 Slather on the Sunscreen

 It’s all fun and games until someone gets burnt!
 With so many brands and SPFs of sunscreen available today, it’s difficult to choose what is right for you and your family.
 The FDA has issued new sunscreen safety regulations, and of the 16 ingredients used in most sunscreens, only these 2 have been vetted as safe to use: zinc oxide and titanium dioxide.
 Check the labels before you buy your favorite brand!
-Or, use this list of the best environmentally safe sunscreens for 2019.
+Or, use this list of the best environmentally safe sunscreens.

 A high SPF isn’t the only thing to consider when applying sunscreen.
 While SPF 30 blocks 97% of UVB rays, and is the minimum SPF recommended for little ones, application method is also important.
 Make sure to get a nice, golf-ball sized glob of sunscreen EVERYWHERE: ears, neck, and feet too!
 Scalp, eyelids, and lips are other areas prone to burns.
 Pack your favorite hat, sunglasses with UVB protection, and an SPF lip balm to protect these sensitive skin areas.